Precovery of TESS Single Transits with KELT: Results

 \subsection{Precovery in Practice}

 We can display the results of this analysis in a way that would be more useful for investigators pursuing TESS candidate follow-up.
 Importantly, the previous plots considered a successful recovery as one in which the strongest peak in the BLS search corresponded to an orbital period within 0.01\% of the true period.
 However, no signal strength criterion was applied.
-We adopt an approach whereby for each bin in transit depth-transit duration space, we determine the value of the signal-to-pink-noise (SPN) ratio such that at least a given fraction of all the light curves in that bin with that SPN value demonstrate a successfully recovered period.
+To characterize signal strength, we use the metric signal-to-pink-noise (SPN).
+The SPN ratio is a variant of the SNR computed using a "pink" total noise that includes both uncorrelated (``white") and correlated (``red") noise sources.
+This ratio is transit model-specific and is calculated as: